itnok/kapibara/README.md

 `pytest-cov` can generate better reporting in different formats.
 For more information refer directly to [its official documentation](https://pytest-cov.readthedocs.io/en/latest/).

-Thanks to FastiAPI the API is created automagically and it is accessible via web browser.
+Thanks to FastAPI the API is created automagically and it is accessible via web browser.
 All endpoints can be manually tested directly in the browser after the server is started _(more information in the [chapter dedicated to `uvicorn`](#unicorn-uvicorn))_ visiting `http://localhost:8088/docs`.
 The OpenAPI specification are also generated automatically and can be downloaded from `http://localhost:8088/openapi.json`.
 The file can then be used to configure other client applications _(e.g. [Postman](https://www.postman.com/) or [Paw](https://paw.cloud/))_.

+---
+## :lock: Authentication

+The base scaffolding comes with a bare bones implementation of OAuth2.0 security using the `password` grant type to produce a Bearer Token used for one of the example endpoints.
+This is for the sake of simplicity and is present in the scaffolding for demonstration purpose only.
+[The `password` grant type is considered deprecated and disallowed by best current practice](https://oauth.net/2/grant-types/password/).
+Please make sure, in your final implementation of the API to implement a better strategy or leverage an external OAuth2.0 provider.

 ---